sikuli/sikuli/docs/source/region.rst

 to stop observation anyway after the given time.

 When one of the visual events happens, an event handler written by you is called.
-An event handler is a function contained in your script and expects an event object as a parameter.
+An event handler is a function contained in your script and expects a :py:class:`SikuliEvent` object as a parameter.
 During the processing in your handler, the observation is paused until your handler has ended.
 Information between the main script and your handlers can be given forward and backward using global variables.